kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     // DriverName is the name of driver associated with this bucket.
     DriverName string

-    // DeletionPolicy is used to specify how COSI should handle deletion of the OSP bucket when the
+    // DeletionPolicy determines whether a Bucket created through the BucketClass should be deleted
-    // Bucket object is deleted.
+    // when its bound BucketClaim is deleted.
-    // There are 3 possible values:
+    // Possible values:
-    //  - Retain: Indicates that the bucket should not be deleted from the OSP (default)
+    //  - Retain: keep the Bucket object as well as the bucket in the underlying storage system
-    //  - Delete: Indicates that the bucket should be deleted from the OSP
+    //  - Delete: delete the Bucket object as well as the bucket in the underlying storage system
+    // +required
+    DeletionPolicy DeletionPolicy

+    // TODO: note that following volume snapshot, I made DeletionPolicy a required field

+    // Name of the BucketClass specified in the BucketRequest
     // +optional
-    DeletionPolicy DeletionPolicy

-    // ^^^ TODO: discuss changing this to ReclaimPolicy as with PVCs

-    // Name of the BucketClass specified in the BucketRequest BucketClassName  string
+    BucketClassName string

     // Name of the BucketClaim that resulted in the creation of this Bucket.
-    // In case the Bucket object was created manually, then this should refer to the BucketClaim
-    // with which this Bucket should be bound.
+    // For statically-provisioned buckets, set the namespace and name of the BucketClaim that is
+    // allowed to bind to this Bucket.
     BucketClaim corev1.ObjectReference

     // Protocols are the set of data APIs this bucket is expected to support.